MicrosoftDocs/win32/desktop-src/medfound/direct3d-12-video-overview.md

 In all the tiers, the following will be available:

 - No need for decoder recreation on resolution changes.
+Only the decoder heap needs to be recreated on resolution change.
 - All reference frames will be managed by the app.
 This allows the system to save memory since we do not need to allocate the maximum number of DPBs at decoder creation time in some tiers, and gives apps flexibility in resolution changing scenarios.

 Note that the tiers are supersets.
 An app may decide to do tier 1, and not use the higher level features, which is allowed but may not provide optimal performace.
 For more information on the capabilities associated with different tier levels, see [D3D12_VIDEO_DECODE_TIER](/windows/desktop/api/d3d12video/ne-d3d12video-d3d12_video_decode_tier).